Skip to content

 This means that if our good gut bacteria aren’t fighting fit then we may be more at risk for picking up infections such as colds and flu.
 So how do we make sure our microbiome stays healthy?
 Our article ‘Gut health, all you need to know’ gives more tips and advice on keeping your gut healthy.

 Probiotics come in lots of different shapes and sizes: yoghurts, fermented drinks (like kombucha), and most recently, supplements.
 You can read here about the difference between fermented foods and probiotics.
 With 1 in 3 Brits now taking a daily nutritional supplement3, the probiotics industry is growing rapidly.
-With so many to choose from, it can be difficult to find the one to best suit your needs.
+With so many to choose from, it can feel overwhelming to find the one to best suit your needs.

-During the winter months we often get asked ‘do probiotics help fight colds?’, so let’s take a look at the potential benefits of probiotics for immune health.
-With luck, you’ve stumbled across this blog before catching a nasty cold or respiratory virus like Covid-19, however, if you’re already experiencing symptoms, and are firmly in the coughing and sneezing camp, don’t lose hope.
+During the winter months we often get asked ‘do probiotics help fight colds?’, so let’s take a look at the potential benefits of probiotics for immune system support.
+With luck, you’ve stumbled across this article before catching a nasty cold or respiratory virus, however, if you’re already experiencing symptoms, and are firmly in the coughing and sneezing camp, don’t lose hope.
 It’s never too late to start building up your good bacteria.

 In fact, research done in the U.S4 shows that taking probiotics may shorten the duration of colds.

 The Chr.
 Hansen-sponsored study observed a group of 200 student participants, with half receiving the probiotic strains L. rhamnosus LGG® and B. lactis BB-12® probiotic formula.
 The researchers observed that those taking the probiotics experienced colds that lasted an average of 4 days, as opposed to 6 in the placebo group.
 The probiotic group also experienced a 34% reduction in cold symptom severity.